380.642.81 Child Health and Development

 - 2019 - 2020

 Introduction to Online Learning is required prior to participating in any of the School's Internet-based courses.

-Focuses on the core processes of growth and development in early to middle childhood.
+Focuses on the core processes of growth and development from the neonatal period through middle childhood.
 Considers developmental theories, issues and research findings related to physical growth and cognitive, emotional, and social development.
 Considers appropriate instruments to assess growth and development.
 Evaluates efficacy of popular early intervention programs designed to enhance development in at-risk populations of children.

 - Learning Objectives:

-- Describe the critical domains of health and development during early and middle childhood
+- Describe the critical domains of health and development in childhood

 - Explain the major determinants of health and development during childhood

 - Acquire skills needed to effectively communicate about child health and development research to policy makers and the public

 There are two options for the 3 discussion sessions.
 A student may opt for either live chat or on-campus discussions to be held on November 5th, 12th, 19th and December 3rd and 17th.